guolindev/PermissionX/README.md

 </manifest>
 ```

-Then you can use below codes to request runtime permissions.
+Then you can use below codes to request.

 ```kotlin
 PermissionX.init(activity)